Academany/fabzero/w1/commandline.md

 # Linux Command line 101

+> **Note:** As you go through this tutorial, do not try to memorize, learn by usage.

 ## Command line?
 We are all familiar with programs that have a **Graphical User Interface** (GUI), but in reality this is just an interface for showing us information and interact with the actual program.
 The actual programs are running in the background.